wei-junn/FED-asg1/README.md

 Features
 - Navigation bar that changes colour on hover (completed)
-- Video in background on homepage
+- Video in background on homepage (completed)
 - Outline the services provided
 - Include fictional track record and achievements
 - Include pictures in a flexbox